surfliner/surfliner-mirror/starlight/README.md

 # Starlight

-Starlight is baed on Spotlight, a framework for the creation and presentation of exhibits.
+Starlight is based on Spotlight, a framework for the creation and presentation of exhibits.

 ## Importing Data